wenhangao21/ICLR26_Paper_Finder/README.md

 We’re currently seeking affordable server options, contact us if you have any suggestions.

-- There are already some tools avalible, e.g. [Paper Digest](https://www.paperdigest.org/).
-However,
-	- ICLR 2026 submissions are not included yet.
-	- Mainly keyword-based search only, not allowing semantic search through information-rich and context-aware abstracts.
-	- A tutorial has been added (`Tutorial_Making_Paper_Recommenders.ipynb`).
-You can build your own ICLR Paper Finder in less than 30 minutes.

 ## 🚀 ICLR_2026 Paper Finder
 This project started as a finder designed specifically for only the ICLR 2026 submissions.
 We provide the open source implementation as it serves as a good reference for building your own AI Paper Recommender.